sarahyost/saife-endpoint-library/source/index.md

 }
 ```

-The SAIFE application can send secure messages to contacts in its contact list.
+The SAIFE application can send secure messages to all contacts in its contact list.
 The messages will reside in the SAIFE network until retrieved by the intended recipient or until the specified time to live, whichever is shorter.
 A delivery confirmation may also be requested if desired by the application.

 ##Receive Secure Messages